marcosalberto/blue-coding-take-home/README.md

 ### Frontend Requirements

 - [x] Create an internal UI to allow team members to manage mappings for each EHR system.
-- [-] Implement proper error handling and user feedback for invalid or failed form submissions.
+- [x] Implement proper error handling and user feedback for invalid or failed form submissions.
 - [x] Design a testing strategy for the frontend.
 - [x] **Bonus:** Implement frontend tests (e.g., React Testing Library with Jest).
 - [ ] **Bonus:** Support multi-language UI (e.g., i18n for English/Spanish).